 The Arrow-Cross (Nyilas) Government

-Under the Arrow Cross, Hungarian Jews were terrorized: deportations were renewed and nearly 80,000 Jews were expelled from Hungary in a death march to the Austrian border.
-Many died on the way.
+Under the Arrow-Cross regime, Hungarian Jews were terrorized: deportations were resumed, and nearly 80,000 Jews were forced on a death march to the Austrian border.
 At the same time, thousands of Jews were murdered in Budapest.

 Sunday, 15 October, 1944

 At 2:00 p.m., Horthy announced in a national radio broadcast that Hungary had signed an armistice with the Soviets.
-However, the Germans had been aware of Horthy's behind-the-scenes maneuvering.
-They had already set in motion plans to replace his government with the far-right Hungarian Nazi Arrow-Cross (Nyilas) party.
+The Germans, aware of Horthy's behind-the-scenes maneuvering, had set in motion plans to replace his government with the far-right Hungarian Nazi Arrow-Cross (Nyilas) party.
 [1]

-Szálasi is made "Leader of the Nation" and the prime minister of an Arrow-Cross-dominated Government.
-The Germans are arming the Arrow-Cross rabble with rifles, handguns, and grenades.
-13-14 year olds are strutting in front of public buildings with their rifles.
+Szálasi became "Leader of the Nation" and the prime minister of an Arrow-Cross-dominated Government.
+The Germans armed the Arrow-Cross rabble with rifles, handguns, and grenades.
+13-14-year-olds strutted in front of public buildings with their rifles.

-The Yellow-Star buildings’ gates are locked all the time.
-Jews are not permitted to receive visitors or leave their buildings, whatever the emergency.
-We must rely on whatever food is still at hand since shopping is impossible.
+The Yellow-Star buildings’ gates were locked all the time.
+Jews were not permitted to receive visitors or leave their buildings, whatever the emergency.
+We relied on whatever food was still at hand since shopping was impossible.

 What we didn’t know: